We’ve shown you how to clean a Glock, and today we’re showing you step by step how to clean an AR assault rifle.

 Step 4: Clean the Upper Receiver

-Spray some AR 15 cleaning solvent down into the chamber to help loosen the carbon build up and lighter debris.
+Spray some AR 15 cleaning solvent down into the chamber to help loosen the carbon build-up and lighter debris.
 Using a chamber guide, punch in your bore brush to clean the rifle chamber thoroughly.

 Step 5: Clean the Bolt Carrier

 Spray some solvent on the bolt carrier then brush the outer and inner portion with a soft wire brush.
-To clean the inside, put the wire brush in and twist it around.

 Use a towel or cotton swabs to wipe the bolt carrier after brushing.